 - Long battery life

 People are concerned about the battery life in cordless lawn mowers.
 In response to this issue, Worx developed a machine that runs on two 20-volt batteries for prolonged runtime.
 The mower’s battery is powerful enough to cut 5500 square feet on a single charge.
-Power is delivered on demand thanks to patented intellicut technology.
+Power is delivered on-demand thanks to patented intelligent technology.

 Worx has also considered the user’s comfort by including padded handles for a secure grip.
 The mower has the disadvantage of just having three cutting height adjustments, but if your cutting needs are limited to this range, this is the machine for you.